garris/ember-backstop/README.md

 ```

 ### Configuration Options
 The backstop helper takes an optional options object.

+#### Scenario Option
 You can configure BackstopJS scenario options for your tests dynamically by passing a `scenario` object in the options.

 ```
   test('it renders the thing - selects the .jumbo selector - and compares with a custom mismatch threshold', async function(assert) {